 - Plastic gears aren’t durable and can be stripped by the powerful motor.

 - Aluminum parts are prone to corrosion.

-Panasonic Mk-G20nr Meat Grinder
+Panasonic MK-G20NR Meat Grinder

 This sleek meat grinder from Panasonic features a brushed stainless housing that will look attractive on any kitchen countertop.

-It’s not just about the looks, though, with a powerful motor and plenty of attachments making this an indispensable kitchen gadget.
+It’s not just about the looks, though, with a powerful motor and plenty of attachments making this is an indispensable kitchen gadget.

 This Panasonic electric meat grinder is another which has been designed to fit in with your home kitchen.
 A white body with silver trim features an all-metal construction for added durability.